JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 let strMountain = '{ "name": "Lhotse", "range": "Himalayas" }';

-Which statement/command should you use to convert the data to an object that will be written to the mountain
+Which statement/command should you use to convert the data to an object that will be written to the mountain variable?

 Correct Answer: let mountain = JSON.parse(strMountain);